bcoles/kasld/README.md

 ## Configuration

-Architecture-specific kernel memory layout constants are defined in [kasld.h](src/include/kasld.h).
+Architecture-specific kernel memory layout constants are defined in [kasld/api.h](src/include/kasld/api.h).
 The default values should work on all systems, but may need to be adjusted for very old kernels, embedded devices, or systems with unusual configurations.

-The orchestrator automatically aligns leaked addresses to `KERNEL_ALIGN` boundaries and adjusts for `TEXT_OFFSET`.
-If a component detects a non-default `PAGE_OFFSET` at runtime (e.g. on a 32-bit system with a 2G/2G vmsplit), the orchestrator adjusts all layout boundaries before validation.
+Components emit addresses as-is via the intent-revealing helpers; the orchestrator handles merging, bound tightening, and consensus.
+If a component detects a non-default `PAGE_OFFSET` at runtime (e.g. on a 32-bit system with a 2G/2G vmsplit), the `layout_adjust` inference plugin revalidates all prior results against the updated layout.

-Refer to the comment headers in [kasld.h](src/include/kasld.h) for documentation of each configuration option.
+Refer to the comment headers in [kasld/api.h](src/include/kasld/api.h) for documentation of each configuration option.